 Description of self/services for directory

-I am a biblical counselor, social worker, and pastor with 20 years of experience of stepping into the very difficult and sacred spaces of those I am privileged to serve.
+I am a biblical counselor and social worker with 25 years of experience of stepping into the very difficult and sacred spaces of those I am privileged to serve.
 I believe that God’s Word is active and relevant to the various ways people suffer, struggle, and cope with the difficulties of life and relationships.
 I love talking with people about what really matters, their values, their hopes, and those most important to them.

 Areas that match your field of specialization: